Inviting Yourself To Social Events

 - Many people just consider it rude, clueless, or presumptuous.
-They think if someone hasn't been invited to something, they shouldn't force the issue.
+They think if someone hasn't been invited to something they shouldn't try to force the issue.

 - It can put the person organizing an event in an awkward position to be asked by someone if they can be invited.
-What if they didn't want that person to come, or wanted to keep the get together small?
-If put on the spot, they may feel too uncomfortable saying no.
+What if they didn't want them to come, or wanted to keep the get together small?
+If put on the spot they may feel too uncomfortable saying no.

 - The organizer may also be inconvenienced by someone who invites themselves.
-If someone invites themselves over they may have to entertain a guest when they'd rather be doing something else.
+They may have to entertain an unwanted guest when they'd rather be doing something else.
 They may have to deal with a tag along dragging down their group.